tejareddy45/TV-Analysis-Project/README.md

 - Provide data-driven insights to help buyers make informed decisions.

 ## Problem Statement

-- ***Target Feature:*** Reviews or Scores
+- ***Target Feature :*** Reviews or Scores

-- ***Problem Statement:*** Identify factors that impact customer satisfaction (measured by Scores or Reviews) and determine which features contribute to better customer reviews for TVs.
+- ***Problem Statement :*** Identify factors that impact customer satisfaction (measured by Scores or Reviews) and determine which features contribute to better customer reviews for TVs.

-- ***Goal:*** This could be useful for understanding what TV features or attributes are associated with higher satisfaction levels and could guide customer-centered product recommendations.
+- ***Goal :*** This could be useful for understanding what TV features or attributes are associated with higher satisfaction levels and could guide customer-centered product recommendations.

 ## 🕸️ Web Scraping Technology
 To collect TV listings from Flipkart, I used:

-**Python Libraries:**
+**Python Libraries :**

 ***BeautifulSoup*** – Extracted structured HTML content from Flipkart product pages.

 ***Selenium*** – Automated page navigation and data extraction for dynamic content.